grafana/alloy/docs/design/1161-standardize-stdlib.md

 marked deprecated in favour of their namespaced equivalents (where a namespace was introduced).

+It is possible that any namespaces introduced in this proposal may collide with an existing custom component.
+Custom components shadow the stdlib, so this is not a breaking change, but users will have to change the name of their custom components that collide with a stdlib namespace before being able to use functions in that namespace.

 By default, the removal deprecated identifiers would be considered for an eventual 2.0 release, but they may be kept around longer based on usage.